Cais/opus-primus/stanzas/pullquotes/pullquotes-readme.txt

 This file is part of the Opus Primus PullQuotes Stanza, a part of Opus Primus.

-Opus Primus PullQuotes is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.
+Opus Primus is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.

 You may NOT assume that you can use any other version of the GPL.